openfl/OpenFLDevelopersGuide/mouse-input/README.md

 # Chapter 31: Mouse input {#chapter-31-mouse-input}

 Your application can create interactivity by capturing and responding to mouse input.
-Note that this section assumes that you are already familiar with the ActionScript 3.0 event model.
+Note that this section assumes that you are already familiar with the Haxe event model.
 For more information, see

 “Handling events” on